NaotoAzazel/odpk/README.md

 prisma db push
 ```

+> [!NOTE]
-> Note: If you are using an environment file called like this: `.env.development` or `.env.production`, then use the following command.
+> If you are using an environment file called like this: `.env.development` or `.env.production`, then use the following command.

 ```bash
 npm install -g dotenv-cli